Walking Package - Hiking and spending the night in Drenthe

 - A delicious breakfast every morning

-- A 3 course dinner at the first evening
+- A 3 course dinner on the first evening

 (This can also be booked for one person with a stay on a standard single room.
 For this, the surcharge is € 16.00 p.n.)